 Why would I follow up with a drinking meeting?
 It’s not like I don’t drink, but if drinking is a hobby… Sure, it’s a good icebreaker.
 I suppose.
 Perhaps I was thinking I’d be able to overlook her politics.
 For whatever reason (I surprise myself sometimes) I offered “ritas” as a next date option.
 I’m going to have to go back and examine my motives.
 What was my fantasy about having drinks with this woman I was marginally attracted to?
 (Uh oh.
 I’d rather not say.)

 So, let’s at least say, online dating is complicated.
-Even when we think we have our preferences and objectives clear in our mind, our animal drives can subvert our more rational minds.
+Even when we think we have our preferences and objectives clear in our mind, our animal drives can subvert our rational minds.
 I don’t feel like this was a miss.
 I feel like I understand a bit more about my current neediness.
 And the date from last night and my disappointment at not getting an immediate response… Again, neediness.
-And that’s not the position I’d like to approach my next relationship.
+And that’s not the position I’d find myself in while approaching my next relationship.
 I don’t want to be needy.

 AND… she messaged me back with some options this morning.
 “Better than a cup of coffee,” I responded.

 An opening is an opening.
 Let’s see where this leads.